 Truth: Excess added sugar has been linked to a greater risk for symptoms of depression, anxiety and stress.
 In fact, excess sugar is associated with a greater risk of mood disorders, anxiety, depression and dementia in adults.
-In fact, people eating a processed food diet - rich in sugar, poor in whole foods, have been shown to have a 58% increased risk for depression.
+People eating a processed food diet - rich in sugar, poor in whole foods - have been shown to have a 58% increased risk for depression.

 the endless cycle

-We know it’s bad.
-So why is it so hard to stop?
+We know it’s a good idea to cut back.
+Why is it so hard to?

 Sugar activates a release of the feel good hormone, dopamine.
 It also activates opiate receptors in our brain, which makes us crave more of it.